 Dr. Janine Collinge

-Dr. Collinge has over 10 years of experience in practice as a pediatric ophthalmologist.
+Dr. Collinge has over 11 years of experience in practice as a pediatric ophthalmologist.
 She has helped foster excellent vision care for children at the Dean McGee Eye Institute and the University of Oklahoma Health Science Center, Connecticut Children’s and the Helen DeVos Children’s Hospital.
 Dr. Collinge has expertise in managing a wide range of childhood eye problems, from common disorders like amblyopia and strabismus to rare vision issues like pediatric cataracts and pediatric uveitis.
-She has won awards for teaching, service to her profession and service to the community.
+She has won awards for teaching, service to her profession and service to her community.
 At Children’s Eye Care of Connecticut, Dr. Collinge hopes to continue to support the needs of her community through compassionate, exceptional eye care for children.

 EDUCATION AND TRAINING